-Apples, berries, mandarins, peaches and even nuts – fill up your basket straight from the crop at these fun fruit picking spots!
+Apples, berries, mandarins, peaches and even nuts – fill up your basket straight from the crop at these fun fruit picking spots across New South Wales!

-When it comes to finding the best places for fruit picking near Sydney, surprisingly there’s a fruit salad mixture of farms available.
+When it comes to finding the best places for fruit picking in New South Wales, surprisingly there’s a fruit salad like mixture of farms available.
 These spots are great for family trips, short weekend escapes and, more importantly, some of the freshest fruit you’ll ever bite into.

 Allowing you to pick straight from the crop, our guide on where to pick your own fruit and produce in New South Wales is filled to the brim with stone fruits, berries and nuts.
-Promising to be a fun and fresh experience, read on through our 2024 guide of the best fruit picking farms near Sydney, New South Wales.
+Promising to be a fun and fresh experience, read on through our guide of the best fruit picking farms around New South Wales.

 Before you head off to the best fruit picking spots in Sydney, scrub up on your etiquette with these 5 Tips for Visiting Fruit Picking and Flower Farms around Australia.